Monday, 5 August 2024

 was that a child of God was someone whom God had adopted

-and showed special favour to,
+someone God showed special favour to,

 such as the great King David, or one of his descendants,

-or possibly the long awaited ultimate ‘son of David’
+or possibly, the long awaited ultimate ‘son of David’

 who would be their messiah (cf 2 Sam 7.14).

-Sometimes, it’s also worth noting, the idea of being ‘children of God’
+the idea of being ‘children of God’

-was a concept that was applied to the whole Jewish people (Exod 4.22; Hos 11.1).
+to the whole Jewish people (Exod 4.22; Hos 11.1).

-The Christian perspective, being explored here by the author of 1 John,
+And the Christian perspective, being explored here by the author of 1 John,

 is similarly multi-layered.